-• Orientation Seminar: During the first couple months of the training year, the interns will participate in an Orientation Training to review the Intern Manual, APA Ethics Code, as well as the policies and procedures for UC Davis, CAPS Clinic, and Pediatric Clinic.
+- Orientation Seminar: During the first couple months of the training year, the interns will participate in an orientation training to review the Intern Manual, APA ethics code, as well as the policies and procedures for UC Davis, CAPS Clinic, and Pediatric Clinic.
 The supervising psychologists, as well as the postdoctoral fellows facilitate these seminars, which also provides foundational didactic training on assessment services, diagnostic formulation, group therapy interventions, the phases of treatment, treatment planning, and goal setting.
-Interns will also attend both UCD and Sacramento County trainings to learn specific documentation requirements and how to complete online documentation during their first month of training.
+Interns will also attend both UC Davis and Sacramento County trainings to learn specific documentation requirements and how to complete online documentation during their first month of training.
 Interns are also invited to other child-focused internship programs in the department orientation seminars with the MIND Institute and EDAPT Clinic.
-These may include: MIND Assessment Fundamentals, EDAPT CBT Core Principles and Case Conference, Suicide Risk Assessment, and Mandated Reporting.
+These may include: MIND Assessment Fundamentals, EDAPT CBT Core Principles and Case Conference, Suicide Risk Assessment, and Mandated Reporting. - Intervention Seminar: This seminar provides a special focus on evidence-based practices that are effective with our clinic population (listed below).
+All seminar instructors will strive to include discussion about appropriate adaptations for telehealth.